R-Bot: An LLM-based Query Rewrite System: Rewrite Evidence Preparation

 \subsection{Rewrite \QA Preparation}

-The rewrite \QA showcases query rewrite of how to transform a particular SQL query to an optimized one, which is composed of two parts: $(i)$ ``question'' that denotes a query rewrite request; $(ii)$ ``answer'' that provides the query transformations for the question.
-There are plenty of rewrite \QAs within online database community forums (e.g., millions at Stack Overflow~\cite{stackoverflow}), which may cover more flexible and practical cases beyond the rewrite rules.

-Since the website \QAs are mixed of diverse topics and qualities, we use a hybrid method to filter out the high-quality \QAs on query rewrite.
-First, we select \QAs by their question tags (e.g., ``query-optimization'') and community comments (e.g., a Stack Overflow score higher than 3).
-Second, we use \llm to examine the topics of these \QAs, and select those related to query rewrite.
+The rewrite \QA showcases how to rewrite a particular SQL query to an optimized one, which is composed of two parts: $(i)$ ``question'' that denotes a query rewrite request; $(ii)$ ``answer'' that provides the query transformations for the question.
+There are plenty of rewrite \QAs within online database community forums (e.g., millions at Stack Overflow~\cite{stackoverflow}), often covering practical cases beyond standard rewrite rules.
+To filter high-quality rewrite \QAs from these mixed sources, we use a hybrid method: first selecting by question tags (e.g., ``query-optimization'') and community feedback (e.g., Stack Overflow score higher than 3), and then using \llm to verify their relevance to query rewrite.